Written by Jennifer Canvasser, Founder and Director of the NEC Society

 Offers to run errands or pick up things from the store

-Breast milk is essential for premature infants.
-Unfortunately, most preemies cannot nurse for weeks or months, which means mothers of preemies have to rely on a breast pump to establish their milk supply.
-Pumping is exhausting, uncomfortable, and challenging.
-Mothers of preemies need your support, encouragement and understanding.
-Premature infants need mama milk.
+Breast milk is essential for medically fragile infants.
+Unfortunately, many babies in the NICU cannot nurse for weeks or months, which means mothers have to rely on a breast pump to establish their milk supply.
+Pumping is exhausting and challenging.
+Mothers of fragile infants need support and encouragement.
 Partners, family members, and friends should do everything they can to support NICU mamas as they make milk for their babies.
-Donor milk is a great option for premature infants whose mothers cannot provide them with enough milk.
+Donor milk is a great option for vulnerable infants whose mothers cannot provide them with enough milk.

-Music heals.
 Micah and Zachary were fortunate to have a music therapist play live music for them, regularly.
 The music soothed all of us.
-When live music wasn’t available, we relied on Pandora One for uplifting music.
-Calm music drowns out sounds of chaos (i.e. alarms, machines, beeping) and creates a haven of peace and healing.
+We used music to help soften sounds of chaos (i.e. alarms, machines, beeping) and create a space for healing.

 Presence.
 Words.
 Silence.

 Be present in the moment with NICU families.
 Love the NICU baby for who she is right now.
 Stop looking for explanations or trying to make predictions.
 Just be in the moment.
 Here are some things to say to NICU families: